EDM115/website/README.md

 # website
-Basically my website (edm115.dev is a backup)
+Basically my website (edm115.dev is a backup... or is it ?)

 More info soon...